transpara/sql-docker-ad/README.md

 | db_denydatareader                 | 16392        | R    | DATABASE_ROLE           | NULL                | 2003-04-08 09:10:19.723 | 2009-04-13 12:59:10.327 | 1                   |
 | db_denydatawriter                 | 16393        | R    | DATABASE_ROLE           | NULL                | 2003-04-08 09:10:19.723 | 2009-04-13 12:59:10.327 | 1                   |

+10. #### HOWEVER, note the absence of any Windows Principals (such as Network Service or SYSTEM).
+So this command fails:

+create login [transpara\svc-SQL] From Windows

+​	Msg 15401, Level 16, State 1, Line 2
+​	Windows NT user or group 'transpara\svc-SQL' not found.
+Check the name again.

+## AND that is the crux of the biscuit.